Halifax, West Yorkshire: Education

-The Halifax area is home to two selective state schools, which are the Crossley Heath School in Savile Park and North Halifax Grammar School in Illingworth.
+The Halifax area is home to two selective and non fee-paying grammar schools, which are the Crossley Heath School in Savile Park and North Halifax Grammar School in Illingworth.
 Both schools achieve excellent GCSE and A level results with both schools achieving a large proportion of A*to C grades at GCSE level.
 In 2005, the Crossley Heath School was the highest ranking co-educational school in the North of England.

 Calderdale College is a further education college located on Francis Street, just off King Cross Road, in the west of the town.
 The Maltings College opened in 2013 and offers a range of vocational sixth form courses.

 In December 2006 it was announced that Calderdale College, in partnership with Leeds Beckett University, opened a new higher education institution in January 2007 called 'University Centre Calderdale'.

+In 2019, Trinity Sixth Form opened in Halifax town centre, which provides 'outstanding' further education for pupils aged between 16 and 18.
+The school formed as a result of the closure of sixth forms within schools in the Trinity MAT.
+This allowed for a more 16-18 friendly education to be sought by pupils from the Trinity schools.
+This school, as with the above school, boasts excellent A-level results, with a consistently >98% pass rate since opening in 2019, as well as almost 200% growth in student numbers in that time.